-An infectious disease specialist explains what’s known (and what isn’t) so far about the 2019 novel coronavirus, 2019-nCoV.
+An infectious disease specialist explains what’s known (and what isn’t) so far about the new coronavirus disease, COVID-19.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 “Like any novel infection that’s reported, it’s certainly a public health concern,” says Steven Gordon, MD, Chairman of the Department of Infectious Disease.
-But he adds that it’s not yet clear what course the virus will take — or how contagious it is.
+And there is still much to learn about this new coronavirus disease.

-Information about the 2019 novel coronavirus continues to emerge.
-And while Dr. Gordon expects more cases will be reported, the CDC says it currently considers that the immediate health risk to the American public is low.
+However, the CDC currently considers the immediate health risk to the American public to be low.

-While there is no specific treatment for the 2019 novel coronavirus, the best way to protect against it and any other upper respiratory virus is to practice good cold and flu season hygiene, Dr. Gordon says.
+While there is no specific treatment for COVID-19, the best way to protect against it and any other upper respiratory infection is to practice good cold and flu season hygiene, Dr. Gordon says.